amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 #### 21) Favor one logical statement per line of code over method chaining except for when using fluent interfaces
 * Fluent interfaces are designed to where method chaining is easier to read and typically have a lot of methods on a class whose return type is the class.
 These classes read like English when there is method chaining done
   * Examples may include Mockito API, builder pattern, java.util.Optional, streams, and many more functional programming libraries.
 Use method chaining with these
 * Method chaining (when being used on something other than a Fluent Interface) generally makes code harder to read.
-It also makes code harder to troubleshoot as the stack trace may point to a line of code that has multiple things going on.
+It also makes code harder to troubleshoot as the stack trace may point to a line of code that has multiple method calls.
 Refactoring code that is method chained with the Introduce Explaining Variable refactor can make your code easier to follow
 #### 22) Ya Ain't Gonna Need It (YAGNI)
 * Implement things that you need now instead of things that you foresee you will need
 * Delete code that is not getting called from anywhere